unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Take a traditional (and highly suggested) architecture: a fronted proxy/load-balancer (like nginx) forwarding requests to one or more uWSGI daemons listening on various addresses.

-If you manage your reloads as "stop the instance" -> "start the instance", the timeslice between the two phases is a brutal disservice to your customers.
+If you manage your reloads as "stop the instance" -> "start the instance", the timeslice between the two phases will result in a brutal disservice to your customers.

-The main trick for avoiding it, is not closing the file descriptor mapped to the uWSGI daemon address, and abuse the unix fork() behaviour (read: file descriptors are inherited by default) to exec() the 'uwsgi' binary again.
+The main trick for avoiding it, is not closing the file descriptors mapped to the uWSGI daemon addresses, and abuse the unix fork() behaviour (read: file descriptors are inherited by default) to exec() the 'uwsgi' binary again.

 The result is your proxy enqueuing requests to the socket until it will be able to accept() them again with the user/customer only seeing a little slowdown in the first response (the time required for the app to be fully loaded again)